How to Apply

 There are four easy, yet crucial steps in our Admissions Process:

 - Contact the office to schedule a parental classroom observation and school tour.
-Jessica Omar, our Head of Operations, usually leads tours on the second Thursday of every month.
-The next tour is at 10am on Thursday, October 11th.
+Jed Burchett, our Head of School, usually leads tours on the third Wednesday of every month.
+Please contact the office to sign up for the tour as space is limited.

 - Next, your child will be invited to visit the program level into which he/she would enroll.

-- The office will then help you schedule an interview with Jessica Omar, our Head of Operations.
-She will consult with you, the classroom teacher, and the Head of School decide whether BCMS is a good fit for your child.
+- The office will then help you schedule an interview with Jed Burchett, our Head of School.
+He will consult with you and the classroom teacher to decide whether BCMS is a good fit for your child.

 - Finally, complete the enrollment contract, and pay applicable fees.